lucasgodshalk/Antsy/Readme.md

 res.Json(object obj);
 //Formats the response as text. res.Text(string text);
-//Formats the response as html. res.Html(string html);
+//Formats the response as html (string or file). res.Html(string html);
 //Serves the file as a download. res.Download(string filepath);